XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Scroll down to the "Advanced" section, and look for "Memory allocator (64-bit)".
 * Tick the checkbox, which will now highlight a drop-down list next to it.
 * From that drop-down list, select the name of the memory allocator you want to use.
-<small>To revert back to the default memory allocator follow these same steps, instead selecting "Intel TBB 4 allocator". </small>
+To revert back to the default memory allocator follow these same steps, instead selecting "Intel TBB 4 allocator".

 ## mimalloc
 mimalloc is a high performance memory allocator managed & maintained by Microsoft.